Best Film Speeches

 Play clip (excerpt): The Incredible Shrinking Man

-Scott Carey's (Grant Williams) final narrated soliloquy as he shrank out of sight (and stood before a window screen), but realized that he was still important in the scheme of the universe:
+Scott Carey's (Grant Williams) final narrated soliloquy, at the height of about one inch, as he was about to shrink out of sight after fitting through a basement window vent mesh-screen, but realizing that he was still important in the scheme of the universe:

 I was continuing to shrink, to become... what?
 The infinitesimal?
 What was I?
 Still a human being?
 Or was I the man of the future?
 If there were other bursts of radiation, other clouds drifting across seas and continents, would other beings follow me into this vast new world?
 So close - the infinitesimal and the infinite.
 But suddenly, I knew they were really the two ends of the same concept.
 The unbelievably small and the unbelievably vast eventually meet - like the closing of a gigantic circle.
 I looked up, as if somehow I would grasp the heavens.
 The universe, worlds beyond number, God's silver tapestry spread across the night.
 And in that moment, I knew the answer to the riddle of the infinite.
 I had thought in terms of Man's own limited dimension.
 I had presumed upon nature that existence begins and ends is man's conception, not nature's.
 And I felt my body dwindling, melting, becoming nothing.
 My fears melted away and in their place came acceptance.
 All this vast majesty of creation, it had to mean something.
 And then I meant something, too.
 Yes, smaller than the smallest, I meant something, too.
 To God, there is no zero.
 I STILL EXIST!